UVA-PCL/sd3-hadoop/README.md

 *  a script for uploading the random test files, `scripts/upload-all`.
 This requires to the generated files directory to be copied to or available on each node.

-*  a tool for generating a psuedorandom trace indicating which files are read from which cluster, that reads some files preferentially according to a distribution, `scripts/trace-generator` (Java code in sd3.TraceGenerator).
+*  a tool for generating a pseudorandom trace indicating which files are read from which cluster, that reads some files preferentially according to a distribution, `scripts/trace-generator` (Java code in sd3.TraceGenerator).

    This prompts for its parameters.
 The resulting trace will include lines indicating a cluster number to perform an operation,